Results.

 |

-Omission to warn about relatives' false implication not fatal where unchallenged conduct corroborated appellant's guilt.
+Omission to warn about relatives' possible false implication not fatal where unchallenged 'something more' and reliable recognition exist.

-Criminal law – murder; identification evidence – courtroom recognition vs identification parade; danger of false implication by relatives; corroboration by appellant’s conduct on apprehension ('something more').
+Criminal law — murder; identification evidence — recognition vs identification of a stranger; duty to guard against false implication by relatives; identification parade not fatal where witnesses knew accused; 'something more' — unchallenged post-apprehension conduct

 |